fclaerho/quarkwm/doc/install.md

 2. Update the content of `setup.sh` as suited for your system:
 	`MEDIUMFONT`, `SMALLFONT`, `BIGFONT` and `XLIBPATH`.
 3. Compile: `$ ./setup.sh`.
-	See modules below for a description of the binaries.
+	See the 'modules' section below for a description of the binaries.
 4. Modify your `.xinitrc`.
 	If you plan to use qbar, you need those supplementary variables:
 	`$XTERM`, `$PLAYER`, `$MAILER`, `$BROWSER`;